ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

    ```
    {: pre}

 2. Create metadata for the {{site.data.keyword.registryshort}}.
-By default, the [command](https://{DomainName}/docs/codeengine?topic=codeengine-cli#cli-registry) assumes the server **us.icr.io** and the username **iamapikey**.
+By default, the [command](/docs/codeengine?topic=codeengine-cli#cli-registry) assumes the server **us.icr.io** and the username **iamapikey**.
 The registry information is needed to build and pull container images.
 The API key is in the file previously stored in **ghstatsAPIKEY.json**.
    ```sh
    ibmcloud ce registry create --name usicr --password-from-json-file ./ghstatsAPIKEY.json
    ```
    {: pre}

 3. Create a {{site.data.keyword.codeengineshort}} build configuration, i.e., set up the project to build the container image for you.
-It takes the code from the [GitHub repository for this tutorial](https://github.com/IBM-Cloud/github-traffic-stats) and stores the image in the registry in the previously created  namespace using the registered user information.
+It takes the code from the [GitHub repository for this tutorial](https://github.com/IBM-Cloud/github-traffic-stats){: external} and stores the image in the registry in the previously created  namespace using the registered user information.
    ```sh
    ibmcloud ce build create --name ghstats-build --source https://github.com/IBM-Cloud/github-traffic-stats  --context-dir /backend --commit master --image us.icr.io/$NAMESPACE/codeengine-ghstats --registry-secret usicr
    ```